Skip to Content

 * installation and repairs can be tricky

-* fragile; walking on roof may break tiles
+* fragile; walking on the roof may break tiles